 For a great place to stay, pop into the Macdonald Compleat Angler which has stunning views.

+Best things to do in Bucks?
 With a very small population of only around 570 people, Cuddington is a beautiful British village that just has to be visited.

 A several of Midsomer Murders episodes were filmed here and the village has also won the national competition of Britain’s Best Kept Village!